BjarneHelgesen/PythonCourse/exercises.md

 minus_a = negate(a)
 ```
 ---
 Create a Pizza class which keeps track of the size and the toppings that are added.
 Any number of toppings can be added after construction.
 The price for a small pizza is 50 plus 10 per topping.
-For a large, the price is 100 plus 20 per topping.
+For a large pizza, the price is 100 plus 20 per topping.

 ```Python
 my_pizza = Pizza("Large")